pcmichaud/micro/docs/_sources/risque_en.rst.txt

 or if :math:`u(50) > .5[u(0)+u(100)]`.
 Hence, we need the utility function :math:`u` to be concave or the agent to be risk averse (again Jensen's inequality).

 In practice, employment insurance could be informal.
 But enforcing payments after risks are realized may be costly.
-The worker who did not loose his job may not want to share with the other.
+The worker who did not lose his job may not want to share with the other.
 Hence, employment insurance schemes lower these costs but enforcing the payment of premiums and benefits.
 The same goes for other insurance markets.

 The other advantage of having an insurer is that the benefit to consumers of insurance grows with the number of insured individuals.
 For this, we need to invoke the law of large numbers.